 A solicitation lawyer, like those with our firm, will not just defend prostitutes themselves, but also those accused of compulsion or other related activities, which carry harsher potential penalties.
 It is illegal, for example, to force another person to engage in prostitution.
 The law also goes on to criminalize the act of allowing a child to be taken into prostitution when the accused is the child’s parent.

-Finally, residents of Virginia that receive money from the proceeds of prostitution or panders prostitutes are guilty of a crime related to prostitution.
+Finally, residents of NoVa that receive money from the proceeds of prostitution or panders prostitutes are guilty of a crime related to prostitution.
 All compulsion and pimping crimes are Class 4 felonies in Virginia.

 Those that offer other persons money in exchange for sexual intercourse of any kind are guilty of solicitation, a crime authorities treat very similarly to prostitution itself.
 Virginia has also passed laws prohibiting the knowing ownership of a location used for prostitution, or employment at such a location with knowledge of prostitution at the location.

-Due to the fact that courts treat offers for sexual favors for money with the same penalties as if the acts take place, sting operations are common in Virginia.
+Due to the fact that courts treat offers for sexual favors for money with the same penalties as if the acts take place, sting operations are common in NoVa.
 This also allows prostitution lawyers in Virginia the opportunity to examine a case carefully for evidence of police entrapment.
 Such evidence, if found, can lead to the dismissal of a prostitution case.

 The specific penalties for prostitution in Virginia depend on the severity or nature of the crime itself.
 For example, the following penalties are common: